top of page

-Rohil is an Auckland-trained Physiotherapist with a special interest in the Diagnosis and Treatment of spinal-related pain, as well as knee and shoulder injuries.
+Rohil is an Auckland-trained Physiotherapist with a special interest in the Diagnosis and Treatment of spinal-related pain, as well as hip and knee injuries.
 He holds a Postgraduate Diploma in Musculoskeletal Physiotherapy, a Sports Medicine Diploma (FIFA) and is a current PhD candidate at AUT University researching diagnostic approaches to the cervical spine.

 Clinical

 Rohil works in a diagnostic and triage role with local spine surgeons at the Auckland Spine Surgery Centre.
 Here he sees referred patients and develops comprehensive treatment plans for patients with persisting spinal-related pain, alongside a consulting spine surgeon.
-He also works in a private musculoskeletal clinic in Newmarket (Refine Health Ltd.) where he works alongside podiatrists and rehab physios to provide treatment for all musculoskeletal injuries.
+While he is not currently working in musculoskeletal private practice, he remains open to providing second opinion consultations for patients and clinicians both in person or over virtual consultation.

 Teaching

-Rohil holds a faculty position at The University of Auckland as a Clinical Academic/Lecturer and serves as a Guest Lecturer at the Auckland University of Technology.
-Here, he teaches the use and evaluation of musculoskeletal diagnostic imaging for the various postgraduate programs.
+Rohil holds faculty positions at The University of Auckland as a Clinical Academic/Lecturer and LUNEX University (Luxembourg) for their Masters of Physiotherapy Programs and serves as a Guest Lecturer for the Advanced Musculoskeletal Physiotherapy paper at Auckland University of Technology.
+Here, Rohil teaches the use and evaluation of musculoskeletal diagnostic imaging for the various postgraduate programs.
+Further he is involved in teaching GPs and Physiotherapists at national conferences, symposia and webinars.

 Leadership